 In this section, we recall two useful equivalent characterizations of the usual Grothendieck construction.
 We then prove that the equivalence of categories given by the Grothendieck construction is pseudonatural in the base category.

-We will denote as $\CAT$ the $2$-category of small categories, functors and natural transformations, and as $\Cat$ its underlying category.

 It is known that the Grothendieck construction $\Groth{F}$ of a 2-functor $F\:\C\to \CAT$ with $\C$ a category is equivalently the oplax colimit of $F$.
 As we could not find a proof of this in the literature, we show a proof below (\thex\ref{teorgrothisoplaxcolim}).
 Another useful characterization is that $\Groth{F}$ is equivalently the lax comma object from $\1\:\1\to \CAT$ to $F$ in $\twoCATlax$.
-This is explored in detail in the second author's~\cite{mesiti_twosetenrgrothconstrlaxnlimits} and recalled below (\thex\ref{teorgrothconstrislaxcomma}).
+This has been explored in detail by the second author in~\cite{mesiti_twosetenrgrothconstrlaxnlimits} and is recalled below (\thex\ref{teorgrothconstrislaxcomma}).